avalonmediasystem/react-structural-metadata-editor/README.md

 git checkout master
 ```

-3. Create a `heroku` remote in your local repo for the app you wish to deploy to, here the app name is `structural-metadata-editor`;
+3. Create a `heroku` remote in your local repo for the app you wish to deploy to, here the app name is `structural-metadata-editor`.
+For this you need a Heroku account.

 ```
 heroku git:remote -a structural-metadata-editor